sharandac/My-TTGO-Watch/README.md

 Further modifications are to optimize the layout with the information provided by Amazfish.
 See here for further ref (https://github.com/piggz/harbour-amazfish/blob/master/daemon/src/devices/banglejsdevice.cpp)

 Weather App.
 While the Weather App provded by Sharandac's firmware is nice, it relies on wifi to update.
-I have almost completed a weather widget that utilizes Amazfish's built in weather fetch service.
+I have almost completed a weather widget that utilizes Amazfish's built in weather service messages.
 Visually it looks the same as the Weather app widget (maybe not as customizable).
 It should also work with Gadgetbridge.
-I will open a pull request once I have it wrapped up so all can benefit.
+I will open a pull request once I have it close to wrapped up so all can benefit.
+May still need a few tweaks.

 Features are limited due to a limited feature set supported in Amazfish.